 Overview of Aptera

 Welcome to the page of Aptera.
 This is a place of interest in the city of Crete in Greece.
-Missed by most of the visitors, Aptera is unique in its own way.
+Aptera is often skipped on the visit, owing to the plethora of other prime attractions of Crete.

 Home to bountiful attractions like Samaria Gorge, Palace Of Knosos, Heraklion Archaeological Museum, Hania and Aquaworld Aquarium, there are many things to do in Crete that you can explore on your visit.

 A fun-filled day in the city is possible with these exciting Crete tours that you can book for your visit.

 Make your visit suitable to your interest, use Crete trip planner for personalization.

 Add accommodation and hotels in Crete that suit your budget including the most recommended ones like Ellinospito, Hotel Marina and Eleonas.

 Discover the ancient Palace of Knossos and city of Heraklion while on this 9-hour full-day tour.
 Accompanied by a professional guide, learn about the temple and Minoan palace of Knosses.
 Enjoy free time in Heraklion to explore the streets and tour the local museum before returning to your Rethimno accommodations.